 4 Ways to Remodel Your Home: What does it cost to remodel a kitchen?

 One of the questions that we get most often when people are considering a bathroom or kitchen remodel is, “How much is my kitchen going to cost?”
 Unfortunately, there is not a quick simple answer to this.
 Often we like to start with addressing a topic that we feel is very much a part of the "how much will is cost" question.
 Choosing "how" you want to approach your home renovation project will play a huge factor in the true cost that you will pay.
+(Not much of a reader?
+Click here to watch our video of this same content.)

 Often, people focus on just the total dollar amount without considering other important "costs".
 We like to share with clients what we believe is the True Cost of a Remodel.
 The formula that we use looks like this: